 Over the ensuing decades, England repeatedly reenacted the Statute of Northampton's public-carry restriction.
 See, e.g., 7 Ric.
 2, 35, ch.
 13 (1383); 20 Ric.
 2, 93, ch.
 1 (1396).
 Because this restriction carried misdemeanor penalties, violators were usually required to forfeit their weapons and pay a fine.
 Id.
 A separate law went further, outlawing "rid[ing] armed covertly or secretly with Men of Arms against any other."
 25 Edw.
 3, 320, ch.
 2, § 13 (1351).
-This law had heavier penalties, id., because it regulated threatening behavior rather than simply carrying weapons in public, the conduct prohibited by the Statute of Northampton.
+This law had heavier penalties because it regulated threatening behavior rather than simply carrying weapons in public-the conduct prohibited by the Statute of Northampton.

 By the 16th century, firearms had become increasingly accessible in England, and the possibility that they would be carried in public had become increasingly threatening to public safety.
-To guard against this threat, Queen Elizabeth I in 1579 called for robust enforcement of the Statute of Northampton's prohibition on carrying "Daggers, Pistols, and such like, not only in Cities and Towns, [but] in all parts of the Realm in common high[ways], whereby her Majesty's good quiet people, desirous to live in [a] peaceable manner, are in fear and danger of their lives."
+To guard against this threat, Queen Elizabeth I in 1579 called for strict enforcement of the statutory prohibition on carrying "Daggers, Pistols, and such like, not only in Cities and Towns, [but] in all parts of the Realm in common high[ways], whereby her Majesty's good quiet people, desirous to live in [a] peaceable manner, are in fear and danger of their lives."
 Charles, Faces, 60 Clev.
 St. L. Rev. at 21 (spelling modernized).
-The carrying of "such offensive weapons" (like "Handguns"), she elaborated, and "the frequent shooting [of] them in and near Cities, Towns corporate, [and] the Suburbs thereof where [the] great multitude of people do live, reside, and trav[el]," had caused "great danger" and "many harms [to] ensue."
+The carrying of "such offensive weapons" (like "Handguns") in populated public places, she elaborated, had caused "great danger" and "many harms [to] ensue."
 Id. at 22 (spelling modernized).
-Fifteen years later, she reaffirmed that publicly carrying pistols and daggerswhether "secretly" or in the "open"-was "to the terrour of all people professing to travel and live peaceably."
+Fifteen years later, she reaffirmed that publicly carrying pistols-whether "open[[y]" or "secretly" -was "to the terrour of all people professing to travel and live peaceably."
 Id.

-In the 17th and 18th centuries, English authorities interpret the Statute of Northampton to restrict public carry in populated areas.
+The legal authorities most influential to the founding generation interpret the Statute of Northampton to restrict public carry in populated areas.
 This understanding of the law-as broadly prohibiting carrying guns in populated public places-continued into the 17th and 18th centuries.
 See generally Charles, The Statute of Northampton by the Late Eighteenth Century, 41 Fordham Urb.
 L.J.
 1695 (2012).
 In 1644, for example, Lord Coke-"widely recognized by the American colonists as the greatest authority of his time on the laws of England," Payton v.
-New York, 445 U.S. 573, 593-94 (1980)-described the Statute of Northampton as making it unlawful "to goe nor ride armed by night nor by day . . . in any place whatsoever."
+New York, 445 U.S. 573, 593-94 (1980)-described Northampton as making it unlawful "to goe nor ride armed by night nor by day ... in any place whatsoever."
 Coke, The Third Part of the Institutes of the Laws of England 160 (1817 reprint).

 One century later, Blackstone-"the preeminent authority on English law for the founding generation," Heller, 554 U.S. at 593-94-described the statute similarly: "The offence of riding or going armed with dangerous or unusual weapons is a crime against the public peace, by terrifying the good people of the land; and is particularly prohibited by the statute of Northampton."
-4 Blackstone, Commentaries on the Laws of England 148-49 (1769).
-In other words, because carrying a dangerous weapon (such as a firearm) in populated public places naturally terrified the people (particularly if done openly), it was a crime against the peace-even if unaccompanied by a threat, violence, or any additional breach of the peace.
+4 Blackstone, Commentaries on the Laws of England 148-49 (1769).2 In other words, because carrying a dangerous weapon (such as a firearm) in populated public places naturally terrified the people, it was a crime against the peace-even if unaccompanied by a threat, violence, or any additional breach of the peace.
 See Chune v.
 Piott, 80 Eng.
 Rep. 1161, 1162 (K.B.
-1615) ("Without all question, the sheriffe hath power to commit . . . if contrary to the Statute of Northampton, he sees any one to carry weapons in the high-way, in terrorem populi Regis; he ought to take him, and arrest him, notwithstanding he doth not break the peace.").
+1615) ("Without all question, the sheriffe hath power to commit ... if contrary to the Statute of Northampton, he sees any one to carry weapons in the high-way, in terrorem populi Regis; he ought to take him, and arrest him, notwithstanding he doth not break the peace in his presence.") (emphasis added).